-Participants who undertake this programme will
+Participants who undertake this programme will:

-Maynooth University, Department of Applied Social Studies
+LOCATION: Maynooth University, Department. of Applied Social Studies.

 YOUTH 2030: The National Youth Development Education Programme

-The new Certificate in Global Youth Work and Development Education is offered as part of the National Youth Development Education Programme “Youth 2030” which is a partnership between the National Youth Council of Ireland, Maynooth University, Trócaire, Concern and Irish Aid.
+The NUI Certificate in Global Youth Work and Development Education is offered as part of the National Youth Development Education Programme “Youth 2030” which is a partnership between the National Youth Council of Ireland, Maynooth University, Trócaire, Concern and Irish Aid.